 The dense turf of zoysia grass is often used in parks, golf courses, and other places of high foot traffic.
 Core aeration in the early summer can help to keep zoysia grass from forming a dense mat of thatch that prevents water and fertilizer from penetrating the soil.
 Mowing zoysia grass often and taking off no more than a third of the grass height is better than allowing the grass to grow tall and then scalping it.

 One of the benefits of zoysia grass is the wide variety of soils it tolerates.
 Even acidic soils are not a problem, although, if the pH is below 6.0, you may need a lime application.
 Good drainage will help zoysia to create a deep root system that increases the drought tolerance of the grass.

 Zoysia grows best on an inch of water per week, but the grass is drought tolerant.
 Water deeply to encourage deep root systems that endure brief droughts.
 If your soil is compacted or characterized by clay, adjust your irrigation appropriately to the dry side.
 Watering early in the morning allows grass to dry quickly, preventing fungal diseases.

 Temperature and Humidity

 Zoysia grass is a warm-weather grass.
 It grows best in very warm to hot weather, above 80 degrees.
 It will stop growing when the first frost hits and remain dormant and brown throughout winter.
 Zoysia tolerates a wide range of humidity.

-Zoysia grass requires less fertilizer than many other grasses: about 1 to 3 pounds of nitrogen per thousand square feet of lawn, more for sandy soils, and less for clay.
+Zoysia grass requires 2 to 4 pounds of nitrogen per thousand square feet of lawn, more for sandy soils, and less for clay.
 Resist the urge to over-fertilize, as this will cause a dense layer of decomposing roots and stems, known as thatch, to build up quickly under the live grass.
 Raking with a tine rake in the fall helps to break up any accumulating thatch.